powsybl/powsybl-core/docs/grid_exchange_formats/going_further/datasources.md

 `append==true`).

-This interface also provides two static convenience methods (`fromPath(Path file)` and `fromPath(Path directory, String fileNameOrBaseName)`) for the different use cases like writing data to the local filesystem, and ensuring that the target folder already exists.
+This interface also provides two static convenience methods (`fromPath(Path file)` and `fromPath(Path directory, String fileNameOrBaseName)`) for the different use cases like reading data from the local filesystem, and ensuring that the target file exists.
+These methods have their opposite in the class `Exporters` named `createDataSource(Path file)` and used to write data on the local filesystem, while ensuring that the target file given as parameter is not a directory.
+All those methods then make use of `DataSourceUtil.createDataSource` to build the datasource.

 Two classes implement the `DataSource` interface:
 - `MemDataSource`: extension of `ReadOnlyMemDataSource` implementing the writing features of `DataSource`